Sanderkk/CustomerDrivenProject/README.md

 - `git commit -am "ISSUEID (FFD-ID): commit message"`
 - `git fetch --all`
 - `git rebase -i origin/dev`

+If there occurs merge conflicts, they can be resolved in the IDE.
+After you have resolved every merge conflict, add the modified files with `git add .`, and write `git rebase --continue`.

 - `git push -f`

 After pushing your branch, you need to go to github and create a new pull request for the branch.